Fetch a quote collection

 ## Step 1: Create a quote collection

-A quote collection request specifies the corridor and amount you want to price.
-The response contains one quote per payment rail supported for that corridor.
+A quote collection request specifies the corridor, payout category, and amount you want to price.
+A quote collection typically contains a single quote.

 ### Request parameters